Our research is editorially independent but we may earn a commission for purchases made through our links.

 Located in the heart of the Sleeping Bear Dunes National Lakeshore in the northwest region of Michigan’s Lower Peninsula sits the quaint town of Glen Arbor.
 It is a great place to base your stay and enjoy all of the breathtaking scenery and activities the area has to offer.
 Named by “Good Morning America” as the “Most Beautiful Place in America,” you’ll find lush forests, picturesque beaches and giant sand dunes.
 In fact, there are no sand dunes like these to be found anywhere else.
 They tower over the glistening blue waters, some over 450 feet high, providing jaw-dropping views of the lakes and the islands from the top.
 Climbing up and then running or rolling down the sand mountains offers an experience you won’t soon forget.
 Glen Arbor itself is home to some of the best local, regional and nationally acclaimed artists, and their work is displayed in various venues throughout town.

 Mackinac Island looks like it came out of the pages of a storybook.
 This spot is where motorized vehicles are prohibited and folks get around on horse-drawn carriages and bicycles.
 Catch an art show, paddle a kayak out on the bay, get your groove on to live bands or just relax to the peaceful sounds of the waves that gently lap the shore.
-If you want to explore the lesser-known areas of the island with a local, consider taking Mary Patay’s Mackinac Island’s Legends and Lore Trek.
+If you want to explore the lesser-known areas of the island with a local, consider taking a walking tour with Mackinac Revealed.

 Set on the shores of Lake Michigan’s Little Traverse Bay in the northwest region of the state, this “coastal dream town,” as named by Coastal Living Magazine, is filled with locally-owned shops, gourmet eateries and a variety of attractions.
 It’s also famous for its magnificent architecture with Victorian-style homes and cottages.
-If you visit in August, you can enjoy the Festival on the Bay, which hosts music, competitive games, children’s activities and a promenade with vendors from some of the best local restaurants.
-Any time of the year it offers spectacular sunsets and mesmerizing views from the marina.
+During the springtime, it’s not unusual to see people hunting at the local beaches for the Petoskey Stone, which is Michigan’s official state stone.
+But any time of year, you can see spectacular sunsets and mesmerizing views from the marina.

 Traverse City is a hub of arts entertainment, hosting the National Cherry Festival annually in July, as well as the Traverse City Film Festival, a six-day event held in July each year founded by Michael Moore that highlights documentaries, indie films and the people who work so hard to create them.
 Wine enthusiasts will appreciate the two peninsulas just north of the city that hosts nearly 30 wineries, while brew lovers will find a number of outstanding breweries for beer tasting.
 In town, there is a wealth of dining, shopping and nightlife opportunities too.

 Frankenmuth is known as “Michigan’s Little Bavaria.”
 This captivating old-world German town hosts the world’s largest Christmas store, Bronner’s Christmas Wonderland, and visitors can also enjoy its Franconian-style structures, a wealth of museums and attending festivals with a big German influence.
-Frankenmuth also plays host to the Bavarian Fest, The World Expo of Beer, Oktoberfest and the Snowfest.
-The creatively-crafted exhibits at the Castle Museum of Saginaw County reveal how a 19th-century French-style castle that once housed a post office became a fantastic place to find out about the area’s history.
+Frankenmuth also plays host to Bavarian Fest, World Expo of Beer, Oktoberfest and Snowfest.
+The creatively crafted exhibits at the Castle Museum of Saginaw County reveal how a 19th-century French-style castle that once housed a post office became a fantastic place to find out about the area’s history.

 Detroit’s museums offer a fascinating insight into the city’s history, including the Charles H. Wright Museum of African American History, the world’s largest museum dedicated to black culture, the Detroit Historical Museum, and the Motown Museum, housed in the original Motown headquarters featuring recording studies, photographs, costumes, records and more from the label’s most successful era.
 For the most stunning views of Detroit, and neighboring Canada, take a stroll around the 3.5-mile RiverWalk.